 If you choose to use a harness I’d suggest picking one that is sturdy but still lightweight and breathable, and reflective in case you get stuck in the dark.
 This Ruffwear dog harness is one of the best out there.

-Pro Tip: When first starting your dog out with a backpack let them wear it around the house to get use to it first.
+When first starting your dog out with a backpack let them wear it around the house to get use to it first.
 Over time, slowly start adding items to the backpack to gradually get them accustomed.
 Consult your vet regarding the amount of weight your dog can carry.